rb643/graph_wrapper/README.md

 # graph_wrapper
-wrapper functions for graph analyses
+set of wrapper functions for graph analyses mostly using the BCT toolbox